-BlueTopaz , Turquoise and Tanzanite are the modern gemstones, Turquoise and Tanzanite are the modern gemstones, Zircon, turquoise are the traditional gemstones, Lapis Lazuli is the mystical, onyx is the ayurvedic and Ruby is the alternate gemstone for December.
+BlueTopaz , and Tanzanite are the modern gemstones, and Zircon, Turquoise are the traditional gemstones, Lapis Lazuli is the mystical, onyx is the ayurvedic and Ruby is the alternate gemstone for December.

 Topaz was believed to possess many virtues.
 A symbol of friendship, it was thought to calm anger and guard against envy.
 Its powers preserved the wearer from "spiritual heats" and "all manner of love excesses."
 This calming influence extended to inanimate objects as well: it was used to cool boiling water and to quench thirst.
 Despite such calming influences, however, it was a powerful aphrodisiac and was often used to treat sexual dysfunction.